eclipse-researchlabs/pdp4e-rm-API/docs/GUIDE.md

 ## Support

 Risk Management is being continiously developed by Beawre Digital S.L.
-Feel free to reach out to us under: [contact@beawre.com](mailto:contact@beawre.com) with any problems or inquaries you might have.
+Feel free to reach out to us under: [contact@beawre.com](mailto:contact@beawre.com) with any problems or inquiries you might have.